-The Beekeeper of Sinjar, by Iraqi journalist Dunya Mikhail, is the deeply moving account of an Iraqi honey trader who used his regional knowledge to help liberate Yazidi women enslaved by ISIS.
+The Beekeeper of Sinjar by Iraqi journalist Dunya Mikhail is the deeply moving real-life account of an Iraqi honey trader who used his regional knowledge to help liberate Yazidi women enslaved by ISIS.
 Dunya weaves together recent tales of near-impossible escapes with her own experience of exile.
 A former journalist at The Baghdad Observer and winner of the UN Human Rights Award for Freedom of Writing, Dunya talks to SBS’s Janice Petersen to reflect on a remarkable story that offers a hopeful counterpoint to terror and hatred.

 Dunya Mikhail (International)

 Dunya Mikhail worked as a journalist for the Baghdad Observer before she was forced to flee Iraq.
 Her poetry collection The War Works Hard was shortlisted for the Griffin Prize.
 Diary of a Wave Outside the Sea won the 2010 Arab American Book Award for poetry.
 Her latest work is The Beekeeper of Sinjar, the compelling story of how an Iraqi beekeeper saved the lives of Yazidi women sold into slavery by Isis.
 Dunya has received a Guggenheim Fellowship, a Knights Foundation grant, a Kresge Fellowship, and the United Nations Human Rights Award for Freedom of Writing.
 She works as a special lecturer of Arabic at Oakland University in Michigan.